Which CMS is Best? WordPress CMS vs HubSpot COS/CMS

 And, while, the templates in HubSpot are good, unless you are a small business or start-up, using a HubSpot template is not going to give you the professional functionality you likely need — meaning it won’t be able to integrate with complex systems.

-But, with all that said, if it’s simply ease of use you are looking for and a website that you can get up and running fast (with a pre-built template), and with all the built-in marketing tools you’ll need to promote your business, HubSpot’s got you covered.
+But, if it’s simply ease of use you are looking for and a website that you can get up and running fast (with a pre-built template), and with all the built-in marketing tools you’ll need to promote your business, HubSpot’s got you covered.

 Winner: It’s a tough call, but we will give it to HubSpot on this one.

-SEO — It’s the name of the game these days, at least if you care about marketing your business online.
-The success of your SEO is a combination of the tools and plugins you utilize and the strategy you employ — not the CMS platform your site is built on.
+SEO — It’s the name of the game, at least if you care about marketing your business online.
+The success of your SEO is a combination of the tools and plugins you utilize and the strategy you employ — not just the CMS platform your site is built on.

-However, if you want to take advantage of the robust SEO tools offered through HubSpot you better not be in the e-commerce industry or require the ability to pull information from a database — because this functionality is not possible in HubSpot.
+But, if you’re an ecommerce company or need to pull information from a database into your site, Hubspot is NOT the platform for you.
 HubSpot utilizes its own database and does not support data base integration, making it a no go for many businesses, especially those in e-comm.
 WordPress on the other hand is highly configurable and does support database integration.

 Both WordPress and HubSpot offer a host of SEO tools that help you optimize your content and analyze your results.
 These SEO tools come standard in HubSpot, while in WordPress you must purchase the plugins (or download for free) and add them to your site.
 Yoast SEO and other similar plugins for WordPress are available at no cost.